ilap/MaterialComponentsXamarin/README.md

 <table>
 <tr>
-<td><p>C# binding of the <a href="https://github.com/material-components/material-components-ios" target="_blank" >Materialcomponents for iOS</a> the Modular and customisable <a href="https://material.io/" target="_blank" >Material Design UI components</a> for IOS.<br>Xamarin binding of Material Components for iOS and the adopted sample, demo and example iOS apps are written in C#.<br><br>The Xamarin binding versions follow the relevant MaterialComponents for iOS's versions. e.g. MaterialComponents for iOS v31.0.0 --> MaterialComponentBinding v31.0.0.</p>
+<td><p>C# binding of the <a href="https://github.com/material-components/material-components-ios" target="_blank" >Material Components for iOS</a> the Modular and customisable <a href="https://material.io/" target="_blank" >Material Design UI components</a> for IOS.<br>Xamarin binding of Material Components for iOS and the adopted sample, demo and example iOS apps are written in C#.<br><br>The Xamarin binding versions follow the relevant MaterialComponents for iOS's versions. e.g. MaterialComponents for iOS v31.0.0 --> MaterialComponentBinding v31.0.0.</p>
 </td>
 </tr>
 </table>